Meeex2/cuda/README.md

    - Copied data between host and device using `cudaMemcpy`.
    - Freed device memory using `cudaFree`.
 - **Verification:** Compared the results computed by the device with those computed by the host to ensure correctness.

+## Day 12
+**File:** `flash_attention_v2.cu`

+### Summary
+Implemented an initial version of the Flash Attention mechanism using CUDA, building on the concepts from Day 10.
+This version does not yet include tiling, which will be implemented later.
+The goal is to optimize memory usage and computational efficiency by avoiding redundant memory accesses.

+### Key Concepts
+1. **Flash Attention**:
+    - Flash Attention computes attention scores in a memory-efficient way by processing input matrices in chunks.
+    - This version focuses on the basic implementation without tiling.

+2. **Attention Scores**:
+    - Each thread computes the dot product between a query and a key, scaled by $\sqrt{d}$.
+    - The results are stored in an attention scores matrix.

+3. **Softmax Application**:
+    - The softmax function is applied to the attention scores to convert them into probabilities.
+    - This ensures that the attention weights sum to 1.

+4. **Weighted Sum of Values**:
+    - Each thread computes the weighted sum of values using the attention scores.
+    - The result is stored in the output matrix.

+5. **Future Work**:
+    - Implement tiling to further optimize memory usage and computational efficiency.
+    - Verify the correctness of the implementation by comparing the results with those from the standard attention mechanism.